 Curriculum leads to the Associate in Arts Degree and/or employment as a teacher or assistant in private preschools or children's centers.
-The AA and CDFL 225 F ECE: Student Teaching with Field Experience will meet the Title V Child Development Teacher Permit requirement.
+The AA and CDES 225 F will meet the Title V Child Development Teacher Permit requirement.
 This degree requires a total of 18 units of which 15 units are in required courses.
 An additional 3 units must be chosen from the restricted units listed below.
 A minimum grade of "C" is required in each course taken.